Lord & Taylor: Under Federated Department Stores, 2005–2006

 Federated Department Stores acquired May Department Stores in 2005.
 On January 12, 2006, Federated chairman, president, and CEO Terry Lundgren announced that Lord & Taylor would be sold by the end of the year.
 Federated announced on March 10, 2006, that six Lord & Taylor locations would be sold or downscale into Macy's.
 The legendary Center City, Philadelphia store, the former flagship of the John Wanamaker chain, opened after a one-month renovation as Macy's City Center on August 1, 2006.

-Under NRDC Equity Partners, 2006–2008
+Under NRDC Equity Partners and Hudson's Bay, 2006–2019

 On June 22, 2006, NRDC Equity Partners, LLC announced it would purchase Lord & Taylor for $1.2 billion after Federated converted and sold the previously announced locations; the sale was completed in October 2006.
 Federated continued to service Lord & Taylor consumer credit accounts in an agreement with NRDC under the terms of its sale until mid-2007.